bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

   would have.** Supporting Ink's full call-stack feature set (tunnels, functions, threads, LISTs, sequences/cycles/shuffles with a seeded RNG) instead of only linear branching pushed the build well past what a small script would need.
-That cost was accepted deliberately, in exchange for owning a dependency-free implementation that fits QuickBBS's specific integration needs — turn-by-turn state serialization mid-story, host-function binding on QuickBBS's own terms rather than a third-party port's assumptions about how it would be embedded.
+That cost was accepted deliberately, in exchange for owning an implementation with no third-party Ink runtime behind it, fitting QuickBBS's specific integration needs — turn-by-turn state serialization mid-story binding of application functions on QuickBBS's own terms rather than a third-party port's assumptions about how it would be embedded.
 - **Consequence: the server never runs a compiler.** Authors compile `.ink` source to JSON offline, using Inky or the `inklecate` command-line tool; QuickBBS only ever